 - Build trust with online donors.
 Make sure your donation form has security verification links to let people know that transactions are protected.

 - Understand the value of listening to your donor concerns.
 This is important for your current and future fundraising campaigns .
 It’s hard to get negative feedback, but if you do, listen to it closely.

-- Keep donor communications positive.
-Research consistently shows that current and prospective donors are more likely to work on positive emotions (such as the good results of their contributions) instead of negative consequences (most children will be hungry tonight without your donations).
+- Research consistently shows that current. prospective donors are more likely to work on positive emotions (such as the good results of their contributions) instead of negative consequences (most children will be hungry tonight without your donations).